European Council President arrives in Kyiv for Ukraine-EU Summit

 Quote from Michel’s Twitter account: "Back in Kyiv for the EU-Ukraine Summit with Volodymyr Zelenskyy, Ursula von der Leyen and Josep Borrell.
 There will be no let up in our resolve.
 We will also support you every step of the way on your journey to the EU."

-Back in Kyiv for the EU-#Ukraine Summit with @ZelenskyyUa @vonderleyen and @JosepBorrellF
+Back in Kyiv for the EU-#Ukraine Summit with @ZelenskyyUa @vonderleyen and @JosepBorrellF— Charles Michel (@CharlesMichel) February 3, 2023

 There will be no let up in our resolve.